With a focus on co-curricular learning, personal wellbeing and stewardship, we develop belonging, confidence and empathy.

 To be their best selves, boys need to feel their best.
 So, at the Prep and the Upper School, we have Health Centres with full-time nurses and counsellors who are supported by a team of health care professionals, including an athletic therapist and a local family physician for our boarding students.

-We foster a whole-school approach to wellbeing through our Advising and House system; the Richard Wernham & Julia West Centre for Learning, whose staff help boys understand their individual learning needs and provide guidance in areas such as time management and exam preparation; and our Norval Outdoor School, which provides grade-appropriate experiential education programming and opportunities to connect with nature and build relationships.
+We foster a whole-school approach to wellbeing through our Advising and House system; the Wernham West Centre for Learning, whose staff help boys understand their individual learning needs and provide guidance in areas such as time management and exam preparation; and our Norval Outdoor School, which provides grade-appropriate experiential education programming and opportunities to connect with nature and build relationships.

 We want our boys to grow to be open-minded and “other-minded” — to be citizens who respect and appreciate the people around them: those here at school, individuals in the local community and others across the globe.